LambdaLabsML/text2vid-viewer/README.md

 ## Self-hosted inference endpoints

-Lambda cloud hosted inference endpoints for opensora 1.1 and 1.2 Responsible for offline, batch processing video generation based on input list of prompts
+* Lambda cloud hosted inference endpoints; for now `opensora1.1` and `opensora1.2` with default serving config.
+* Responsible for offline, batch processing video generation based on input list of prompts

 ## Storage

-Video generated are exported to S3 and frontend load them from there for rendering Available video files and metadata are maintained in a small relational database
+* Video generated are exported to S3 and frontend load them from there for rendering
+* Available video files and metadata are maintained in a small relational database

 ## Backend API

-Endpoint to fetch available videos and metadata (later) Endpoint for prompt submission: video generation tasks sent to inference endpoint files are uploaded to S3 video database gets updated
+* available videos and metadata
+* (later) prompt submission:
+  1. video generation tasks sent to inference endpoint
+  2. files are uploaded to S3
+  3. video database gets updated